-Joyce shook her head.
+Aunt Ruth shook her head.
 “I obviously need to relearn the English language.
 But I’d rather not know what an ‘ass-bandit’ is.”

 “Is Chloe back from France yet?”

 “Chloe’s a pain the ass.”
 More dismissive than he meant to sound, but Chloe was a pain in the ass, and their friendship had declined since they had gone their separate ways to college.
-In his mother’s fantasy, Will would someday marry this nubile cutie he had taken to the senior prom.
+In his aunt’s fantasy, Will would someday marry this nubile cutie he had taken to the senior prom.
 “I think she gets back next week.”